 If you have question or would like to learn more about the HITECH Rule, please read our HITECH FAQs.

-As the demands for health information become more diverse, health information management (HIM) professionals use their expertise to protect health information and sure the right information is available to the right people at the right time.
+As the demands for health information become more diverse, health information management (HIM) professionals use their expertise to protect health information and ensure the right information is available to the right people at the right time.
 Successful privacy, security, and confidentiality programs depend on HIM professionals for their expertise on the applicable laws and regulations impacting the appropriate management of healthcare data.
-HIM professionals ensure privacy and security programs meet compliance and regulatory requirements from the point of creation and implementation and continuously maintained thereafter.
+HIM professionals insure privacy and security programs meet compliance and regulatory requirements from the point of creation and implementation and continuously maintained thereafter.

 In a time of changing regulations and continuous technology advancement, holding a privacy and security credential has become paramount.
 AHIMA’s Certified in Healthcare Privacy and Security (CHPS) credential is the only combined privacy and security credential in the industry and is one that is held by many HIM professionals.
 It is a true attestation to the qualifications and skills set of an HIM professional working in the privacy and security arena.
 Individuals who achieve the CHPS designation validate their commitment to advancing the management of privacy, security, and confidentiality practices.